GrahamTheCoder/Semver-AssemblyCompatibility/README.md

 # Semver-AssemblyCompatibility
 Helps treat assembly compatibility as a semantically versioned interface.
 This is useful for long nuget dependency chains caused by poor architecture decisions.
 An idea of the rationale behind this: https://grahamthecoder.wordpress.com/2014/12/10/whats-in-a-strong-name/

+The intention is to have something which masquerades as a unit test in your project which is always validating the API against a known version.
+Optionally it could also update the version number when it's incorrect.

+Since SemVer only uses 3 parts of the version number, the build number can be set separately.
+I recommend just increment as far as possible then reset.

+## Details
-I have a powershell script which does a post-build check for this system on [Codeplex](https://hg.codeplex.com/forks/grahamhelliwell/diffonly).
+I have an existing powershell script which does a post-build check for this system on [Codeplex](https://hg.codeplex.com/forks/grahamhelliwell/diffonly).
 I'm essentially porting that system to Roslyn then extending it.

-Note that many changes *could* end up being a breaking change under various circumstances in a consuming project.
+Many changes *could* end up being a breaking change under various circumstances in a consuming project.
 This project aims to hit:
 * All cases that are guaranteed to break a consumer (e.g. removing a type that's used)
 * Zero of the cases where the consumer was using reflection to break accessibility rules